shanilhirani/displaycameras-docker/README.md

 ### Dockerfile

 The file used to create the docker image.
-One of the calls uses a modifed repository of [Anonymousdog's displaycameras](https://github.com/Anonymousdog/displaycameras) which implements a `no-op` install by [Jugganourts' Forked Copy](https://github.com/Jugganourt/displaycameras)
+One of the calls uses a modifed repository of [Anonymousdog's displaycameras](https://github.com/Anonymousdog/displaycameras) which implements a `no-op` install by [Jugganourts' forked copy](https://github.com/Jugganourt/displaycameras)

 Dockerfile has been modified to use `Jugganourt` container image as a source.
 If you are just after his Docker container you can find the working image [here](https://hub.docker.com/repository/docker/jugganourt/displaycameras/general) which contains the insturctions on how to run it.